It's Not All About Me But This Bit Is!

 I was 10 years behind all my friends who had been busy ‘adulting’ while I was busy travelling, partying and generally having a great time.

 So I applied for a job with a big international travel company.
-Before I knew it, 14 years later I was a senior manager, working in the corporate head office with a house and a mortgage.
+Before I knew it, 14 years later I was in an executive position, working in the corporate head office with a house and a mortgage.

 I still travelled the world, staying in luxury hotels but now I managed a big team and exciting projects.